Bird Watching Binocular Care - How To Clean & Protect Your Binoculars

 following these suggestions.

-Thoroughly wipe dirt off metal parts and brush all lenses
+Thoroughly wipe dirt off metal parts and brush all lenses with a

-down so that dirt will fall away from the lens surface.
+that dirt will fall away from the lens surface.

 Fold a piece of lens cleaning tissue so that it is at least